Tree Carving Program

 100th Anniversary of Armistice Tree

 On the corner of the Veterans Section (Section 27), stands a large and historic tree.
 This tree was at the end of its life cycle, ready to be cut down.
 This tree is a commemoration of the 100th Anniversary of Armistice.
 It has three maple leafs, each one representing a branch of the Canadian Armed Forces, fifty-eight poppies representing each a battle honour received by our forces during WW1 and a stack of Brodie helmets, the only head protection for our brave soldiers.
 This carving will stand tall for years, quietly reminding the cost and sacrifice of WW1.
-The Tree of Tulips took Peter Van Adrichem about four weeks of work.
+The tree took Peter Van Adrichem about four weeks of work.